 The Environment Agency will build a new flood channel alongside the River Thames to reduce flood risk to 15,000 properties in communities in Datchet, Wraysbury, Egham, Staines, Chertsey, Shepperton, Weybridge, Sunbury, Molesey, Thames Ditton, Kingston and Teddington.

 Construction of the new channel gives us the opportunity to create habitats for wildlife and recreation activities including walking, cycling, boating and angling.

-As development work continues, we are working with communities between Datchet and Teddington to increase their resilience to flooding.
+As development work continues, the Environment Agency is working with communities between Datchet and Teddington to increase their resilience to flooding.
 This includes working with emergency services, local councils and other organisations to co-ordinate their response during major floods.